guija/sprung-chrome/README.md

-# sprung-chrome
-Chrome Extension for Chrome Tab support within Sprung Window Switcher
+# Chrome extension for Sprung

+This chrome extension enables the sprung window switcher to go to any openend chrome tab just by typing its name.
+See [Sprung Window Switcher Github](https://github.com/guija/sprung) for more information.